mdlatifur-rahman/sv-tutorial-others/oop_keywords.md

 ### 🔹 `static`
 - **Applies to**: Properties and methods
 - **Purpose**: Belongs to the class, not to any instance.
 Shared across all objects.
+Can't access non-static properties or methods inside a class.
 - **Example**:
   ```systemverilog
   class Counter;